heliofi/heliopay/README.md

 ```
 ### 2. Embed a Pay Link or Pay Stream with the Helio Pay button

-Use this option if you want to put the Helio Pay Button on your site for Links and Streams
+Use this option if you want to embed the Helio Pay Button on your site for Links and Streams

 ```ts
 import { HelioPay } from "@heliofi/react";